Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### OpenURL
-Opens the link in a web browser (Only for Windows)
+Opens the link in a web browser (Only for Windows).
 ```cpp
 void OpenURL(const std::string& url)
 ```